Days in camper

 To warm up and get out of the rain going back by bus to Aurora Reykjavik: The Northern Lights Center sounds appreciated.
-Unfortunately it closes at 16:00 even though anouncing to have it open until 21:00.
+Unfortunately, it closes at 16:00 even though announcing to have it open until 21:00.
 That's Christmas day.

 At 17:30 having dinner at Café Babalú.
 A tomato soup and sandwich combo, a ham & cheese sandwich and two teas for 30 EUR.
 The good thing: tea can be refilled as often as wanted.
-After trying some more different tea flavours, back to accommodation.
+After trying some more different tea flavors, back to the accommodation.

 Houses reflecting in Tjörnin Lake next to Reykjavík City Hall